Singapore: HSFO Still Most Popular Marine Fuel in November

 With 3,537 calls for bunkers, November was also the busiest month for refuelling since January and put the average stem size at a very typical 1,152.3 mt.

-Year-to-date sales now stand at just under 43 million mt, some 2.5 million less than at the same point last year.
+The performance means bunker sales for the first 11 months total 43 million mt, some 2.5 million less than at the same point last year.